 Tips for Setting Up Your Account

 - Choose your URL carefully.
-You cannot change this URL after it’s created.
-Think of it as the place where you’ll keep all of your sites.
-For instance, don’t name your site fall201Xcourse.hosting.nyu.edu if you plan to offer the course again the following year.
+You cannot change this URL after it is created.
+Think of it as the place where you will keep all of your sites.
+For instance, don’t name your site fall202Xcourse.hosting.nyu.edu if you plan to offer the course again the following year.

 - All new users are emailed their SSH and FTP credentials immediately after creating the URL for their site.
-Check your spam and look for an email with the subject line “New Account Information,” and contact firstname.lastname@example.org if you still can’t locate this information.
+Check your spam folder and look for an email with the subject line “New Account Information,” and contact email@example.com if you still cannot locate this information.

 - If you plan to install two or more content management systems (e.g. Omeka and WordPress), leave the root folder empty and install any CMS in subfolders.

-- For example, if you want to install Omeka and WordPress, rather than installing Omeka in the root folder at mysite.hosting.nyu.edu and WordPress in a subfolder at mysite.hosting.nyu.edu, it is better to keep mysite.hosting.nyu.edu empty and install Omeka in mysite.hosting.nyu.edu/omeka and WordPress in mysite.hosting.nyu.edu/wordpress.
+- For example, if you want to install Omeka and WordPress, rather than installing Omeka in the root folder at mysite.hosting.nyu.edu and WordPress in a subfolder at mysite.hosting.nyu.edu/wordpress, it is better to keep mysite.hosting.nyu.edu empty and to install Omeka in mysite.hosting.nyu.edu/omeka and WordPress in mysite.hosting.nyu.edu/wordpress.

 Getting help with…